 Although this can be perceived as a disadvantage, it could also be a substantial opportunity, particularly – as our report reveals – when you know that nearly 4 out of every ten people who are familiar with the chemical sector have not been exposed to any communication about it in the past year.

 So, perhaps the long-term prosperity of the chemical industry is a matter of communication channels rather than laboratory experiments.

 Maybe the job to be done is educating the world, replacing misunderstanding or ignorance with an appreciation of the relevance and essential nature of the sector.
 Creating a narrative that balances environmental responsibility with pride in the crucial importance of chemicals in the modern world.

 Growing awareness could lead to improving reputations.

-Our 2021 Chemicals Industry report relates to insights gathered throughout the year, drawn from 12,500 evaluations from interviews with over 4,600 people in Brazil, China, France, Germany, Japan, UK, and USA.
+Our 2021 Chemicals Industry report relates to insights gathered throughout the year, drawn from 12,500 evaluations from interviews with over 4,600 people in Brazil, China, France, Germany, Japan, the UK, and the US.